Alezander9/career-komodo-website/README.md

 ## Project Overview

-This project is a collaborative effort by Stanford first-year undergraduates as part of the intro to website design course.
+This project is a collaborative effort by Stanford undergraduates as part of the intro to website design course.
 The website features:

 - A modern, space-themed dark UI
 - Authentication with Clerk